 Leveraging Science-T2I, we present SciScore, an end-to-end reward model that refines the assessment of generated images based on scientific knowledge, which is achieved by augmenting both the scientific comprehension and visual capabilities of pre-trained CLIP model.
 The qualitative performance of SciScore is demonstrated in Fig. 1.

-Generalization of SciScore to complex scenes.
+Generalization of SciScore to Complex Scenes.
 SciScore generalizes well to complex scenes Science-T2I-C beyond simple ones Science-T2I-S, showing it can focus on relevant regions and ignore distractions.

 Generalization of SciScore across ST and CT.
 A significant performance gap emerged between ST and CT, with most failures in ST. This is expected, as CT relies on generalizable visual features, while ST depends on subject-specific details.
 Lacking exposure to novel subjects, SciScore struggles to identify accurate visual contents.

-Three-dimensional evaluation.
+Three-dimensional Evaluation.
 We evaluated T2I models' scientific reasoning by assessing the alignment between images generated from implicit prompts and those from (1) explicit prompts, (2) superficial prompts, and (3) implicit prompts themselves.

 We propose a two-stage training framework, comprising a supervised fine-tuning phase and a masked online fine-tuning phase, to incorporate scientific knowledge into existing generative models utilizing Science-T2I.

-Supervised fine-tuning.
+Supervised Fine-tuning.
 For this phase, we utilize FLUX as our base model and train it on the Science-T2I, employing FLUX's native rectified flow training objective without any modifications.

-Online fine-tuning.
+Online Fine-tuning.
 In this phase, we implement a masked online fine-tuning approach, incorporating SciScore as a reward model to direct the learning process through the DPO training objective.